Lemon balm, Melissa officinalis L. hero image

 Botanical description Lemon balm, Melissa officinalis L.

 Lemon balm is a perennial plant.
-It has a small rootstock which divides into numerous lateral root which are tough and fibrous.
-Lemon balm is a herbaceous plant that looks like a shrub because it grows in clumps.
-Numerous erect, square, hairy stems grow from the rootstock.
-The leaves are dessucate, ovate with a crenate, sometimes serrate, leaf margin.
-They are reticulate, green to yellow-green in colour, 1 to 5 cm wide and 2 to 9 cm long, covered with fine hairs.
-There are numerous small oil glands at the bottom of the leaf.
+It has a small rootstock which divides into numerous lateral roots which are tough and fibrous.
+Lemon balm is an herbaceous plant that looks like a shrub because it grows in clumps.
+Numerous upright, square, hairy stems grow from the rootstock.

-The flowers of the lemon balm are small, two-lipped and white (sometimes pink) in colour.
-They bloom in false whorls in the axils of the upper leaves.
-The schizocarps are quadrilocular, ovoid and dark in colour.
+The flowers of lemon balm are small, two-lipped and white or sometimes pink in colour.
+They bloom in false whorls in the leaf axils of the upper leaves.
+The schizocarp fruits are quadrilocular, ovoid and dark in colour.

 Interesting facts